 How To Build Strength and Endurance At The Same TimeAugust 29, 2011 • Posted in Category build muscle, build strength, building athleticism, Crossfit, fat loss.

-So is it possible to gain more muscle and strength while also building up some solid endurance at the same time??
+A question I often get is if it’s possible to gain more muscle and strength while also building up some solid endurance at the same time??

-To tell you the truth, it feels like everything I’ve eaten today has just been burned up within seconds after ingesting it!
-I was pretty much waxed after I was done but, now I feel great and I’m ready for more!
+And to tell you the truth, it feels like everything I’ve eaten today has just been burned up within seconds after ingesting it!
+I was pretty much waxed after I was done but, now I feel great and I’m ready for more.

-I’ll be hitting a strength session later today but I thought it would be good to explain how a person can continue to gain strength, pack on lean muscle and get highly conditioned since a ton of my readers out there have sent in emails for the past few weeks asking if it can be done.
+And in addition to that, I’ll be hitting a strength session later today, but I thought it would be good to explain how a person can continue to gain strength, pack on lean muscle and get highly conditioned since a ton of my readers out there have sent in emails for the past few weeks asking if it can be done.

 The short answer is YES.